Federated Robustness Propagation: Sharing Robustness in Heterogeneous Federated Learning: Background and Federated Robustness Propagation (FRP)

-\textbf{New Challenges.} We emphasize that \emph{jointly} addressing the two types of heterogeneity in \cref{eq:FRP} forms a new challenge, distinct from either of them considered exclusively.
-First, the sparsity in $\vq$ worsens the data heterogeneity as additional distribution shift in the hidden representations from adversarial augmentation~\cite{xie2019intriguing}.
-That means even if two users sample from the same distribution, their classification layers may operate on different distributions.
+In the federated setting, each user's model is trained separately when initialized by a global model, and is aggregated to a global model at the end of each epoch.
+A popular aggregation technique is FedAvg~\citep{mcmahan2017communicationefficient}, which averages parameters by $f= {1\over K} \sum_{k=1}^K a_k f_k$ with normalization coefficients $a_k$ proportional to $|D_k|$.
+The most related setting to our work is FAT \citep{zizzo2020fat}.
+But different from FAT, FRP defined in \cref{eq:FRP} formalizes two types of user heterogeneity that commonly exist in FL.
+The first one is the \emph{hardware heterogeneity} where users are divided into two groups by computation budgets ($S$ and $T$).
+Besides, \emph{data heterogeneity} is represented as $\cD_i$ differing by domain $i$.
+We limit our discussion as the common feature distribution shift (on $x$) in contrast to the label distribution shift (on $y$), as previously considered in \citep{li2020fedbn}. \textbf{New Challenges.} We emphasize that \emph{jointly} addressing the two types of heterogeneity in \cref{eq:FRP} forms a new challenge, distinct from either of them considered exclusively.
+First, the scarcity of the AT group worsens the data heterogeneity for additional distribution shift in the hidden representations from adversarial noise~\citep{xie2019intriguing}.
+That means even if two users are sampled from the same distribution, their classification layers may operate on different distributions.

-Second, the data heterogeneity makes the transfer of robustness non-trivial~\cite{shafahi2019adversarially}.
-Hendrycks~\etal\ discussed the transfer of models adversarially trained on multiple domains and massive samples~\cite{hendrycks2019using}.
-In \cite{shafahi2019adversarially}, Shafahi~\etal firstly studied the transferability of adversarial robustness from one data domain to another without the data-hungry problem.
-They proposed fine-tuning the robustness-sensitive layers in a neural network on a target domain.
-Distinguished from Shafahi~\etal's work, the FRP problem focuses on propagating robustness from multiple AT users to multiple ST users who have diverse distributions.
+Second, the data heterogeneity makes the transfer of robustness non-trivial~\citep{shafahi2019adversarially}.
+Hendrycks \etal~\cite{hendrycks2019using} discussed the transfer of models adversarially trained on multiple domains and massive samples.
+Later, Shafahi~\etal~\cite{shafahi2019adversarially} firstly studied the transferability of adversarial robustness from one data domain to another by fine-tuning.
+Distinguished from all existing work, the FRP problem focuses on propagating robustness from multiple AT users to multiple ST users who have diverse distributions and participate in the same federated learning.
 Thus, fine-tuning all source models in ST users is often not possible due to prohibitive computation costs.